ehsavoie/jboss-as-legacy-naming/README.md

 #Legacy Naming extension

-The full documentation is at https://mojo.redhat.com/docs/DOC-938349
+The full documentation is at https://mojo.redhat.com/docs/DOC-950104

 EAP5 used a different naming and remote protocols than EAP6.
 Thus when you want to interact with EAP6 from an EAP5 client (or server) you are confronted with a lot of issues.
 One solution would be to upgrade your client to EAP6, but sometimes this is not as simple as it seems.
 For these cases we have developed a set of extensions for seamless integration of legacy clients with EAP6 and above.
+This extension is there to facilitate the migration from EAP 5 to EAP6, as such it is supported only as long as EAP 5 support last.

+_Being a migration tool there won't be any backport, only the latest greatest version (so no backports) is supported within the same lifecycle as EAP 5.3_.

+Another tool exists for adding support to remote EJB 3 invokation and use of UserTransaction iwith an EAP 5 client.
+This tool uses the curent extension but to avoid any compatibility issue **DO NOT INSTALL THIS MODULE YOURSELF** if you are using or about to use the jboss-as-legacy extension.

 #Full configuration example